 Recycling Reduces Pollution

 Dumping waste in landfills leads to the start of emitting greenhouse gases on rotting.
-The greenhouse gases pollute the environment and attract insects, flies, and bugs.
-On recycling the waste, one can contribute to reducing waste pollution instead of sending it to landfills.
+Greenhouse gases pollute the environment and attract insects, flies, and bugs.
+By recycling the waste, one can contribute to reducing waste pollution instead of sending it to landfills.
 Recycling leads to fewer carbon emissions, reducing carbon footprints.

 Recycling Reduces Incineration